microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamworkspeakerconfiguration.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the details about the speaker configuration of a [teamworkDevice](../resources/teamworkdevice.md).
-These details are applicable only for Microsoft Teams Rooms devices.
+Represents the details about the speaker configuration for a [teamworkDevice](../resources/teamworkdevice.md).
+Applicable only for Microsoft Teams Rooms devices.

 ## Properties
 |Property|Type|Description|